-Most small claims cases take 2-3 months from start to finish.
-The typical small claims court case takes three steps:
+The majority of cases take 2-3 months from start to finish.

-The hearing will be scheduled 30-75 days after the lawsuit is filed.
+The hearings are scheduled 30-75 days after the lawsuit is filed.

 What types of small claims cases can be filed?